 Pawn shops typically have years of experience dealing with jewelry and fine watches.
 And many pawn shops have in-house experts who can quickly evaluate and even repair watches.

-Note: Maxferd pawn shops offer repair services in San Francisco and Los Angeles.
+Note: Maxferd pawn shops offer repair services in all of our five locations around California.

 Based on experience, most pawn shops know how much they can get for a luxury watch and how long it might take them.

 In addition to the above, if you have the original box and paperwork to prove the authenticity of your watch, it may fetch a higher price.
-And if you can prove your watch has an interesting history or provenance, it might significantly increase its value.
+If you can prove your watch has an interesting history or provenance, it might significantly increase its value.

 Why Go to a Pawn Shop?